-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (eg. Applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum.
-For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills does not exceed twentyone credit hours. - 4.
+For students who completed PRAC-1000, this program may include a maximum of twelve credit hours of practicum provided that the practicum and practical skills does not exceed twenty-one credit hours. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in PCTS-1110 to declare a major in this field.
-Additional notes regarding the major:

-- The list of Peace Skills workshops identifies examples of workshops that may be available to students.
+- 1. The list of Peace Skills workshops identifies examples of workshops that may be available to students.
 Students should consult with the program advisor for assistance in choosing workshops. - 2.
 The practicum must relate to the major in PCTS.
 Completion of PRAC-3710 Peace and Conflict Transformation Studies Intensive Practicum, fulfills this requirement.
 Other options for the fulfillment of this requirement are also available.
 For more details, see the Director of Practica. - 3.
 CMU offers courses in Conflict Resolutions Studies through Menno Simons College, its college at the campus of The University of Winnipeg.
 It may be advantageous for a student from Shaftesbury campus to complete some courses at Menno Simons College.

-16.2.
+17.2.
 Peace and Conflict Transformation Studies Major, Three-year B.A.
-Graduation Requirements:

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours

-30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 24 credit hours of the major requirements Core Curriculum Requirements:
+30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

-Biblical and Theological Studies-18 credit hours as follows: One of the following:
+9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics
+BTS-2720 Theologies of the Global South BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours, relating to the major

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090
+Practicum-6 credit hours, relating to the major Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-

-within the humanities requirement
+2090 within the humanities requirement

-Academic writing requirement

-Major Requirements:

-A minimum of 36 credit hours

 PCTS-1110 Introduction to Peace and Conflict

 Transformation

 Six credit hours from:

-ANTH-1610 Cultural Anthropology PSYC-1010 Intro to Psychology I - Foundations PSYC-1020 Intro to Psychology II - Individuals and Interaction SOCI-1110 Introduction to Sociology Analyzing Peace and Violence-at least six credit hours from BTS-2800 Theology of Peace and Justice PCTS-2810 History and Strategies of Non-Violence
+ANTH-1610 Cultural Anthropology

+PSYC-1010 Intro to Psychology I - Foundations

+PSYC-1020 Intro to Psychology II - Individuals and

+Interaction